EM-GUIDE/em-guide-tool/README.md

 ### Email notifications

-By default, EM Guide uses [Resed](https://resend.com/) as the default provider for transactional emails.
+By default, EM GUIDE uses [Resed](https://resend.com/) as the default provider for transactional emails.
 To enable this functionality, you need to specify the RESEND_API_KEY in your .env file.
 You can change the email provider in the plugin configuration file file located at `/config/plugins.ts`.
 For more details, you can refer to the documentation [here](https://docs.strapi.io/dev-docs/providers).

 ## ⚙️ Development